-It’s Saturday night.
+It’s a Saturday night.
 Close your eyes and imagine a guys night out—pitchers, shooting pool, grilled steaks, baseball game, whatever the hell it is you do.
 Think about who you’d invite for this.
 Your buddies.
 Your real friends.
 Do you include your boss?
 Or your other random co-workers?

-Because they’re not your friends, they’re dudes that you’re forced to spend time with out of circumstance and decorum.
+NO. Because they’re not your friends, they’re dudes that you’re forced to spend time with out of circumstance and decorum.
 Your free-time is your free-time.
 So apply the same rules to your wedding.
 Don’t over-think this.
 And don’t bow to intra-office politics.
 Unless you have a genuinely best-buds relationship with your co-workers, scrub them from your guest list.
+Any questions?

-[You] Too late.
+Too late.
 I accidentally invited a few of them.

 Have you sent them invitations?